-- 34. (1) The council must, in consultation with the voluntary associations, formulate recommendations with regard to the principles referred to in section 4(k)(v) of the Council for the Built Environment Act, 2000. - (2) The council must annually, after consultation with the voluntary associations, determine guideline professional fees and publish those fees in the Gazette. - (3) The CBE may review the guideline professional fees published by the council, and refer the fees back to the council for reconsideration. - (4) If the council, after review by the CBE of the guideline professional fees, is 30 aggrieved about that review, it may refer the matter to the Minister for a final decision. - (5) Any person who is aggrieved by the guideline professional fees published in terms of subsection (2), may bring the matter to the attention of the CBE within 60 days from the date of such publication.
+- 34. (1) The council must, in consultation with the voluntary associations, formulate recommendations with regard to the principles referred to in section 4(k)(v) of the 30 Council for the Built Environment Act, 2000. - (2) The council must annually, after consultation with the voluntary associations, representatives of service providers and clients in the public and private sector, determine guideline professional fees and publish those fees in the Gazette. - (3) The CBE may review the guideline professional fees published by the council, and 35 refer the fees back to the council for reconsideration. - (4) If the council, after review by the CBE of the guideline professional fees, is aggrieved about that review, it may refer the matter to the Minister for a final decision. - (5) Any person who is aggrieved by the guideline professional fees published in terms of subsection (2), may bring the matter to the attention of the CBE within 60 days from 40 the date of publication.